Wheelchair Exercises and Mobility Workout Equipment

 Many people with disabilities choose not to visit public gyms because many, especially small gyms, may not have enough pieces of exercise equipment that can be adapted to use from a wheelchair or the entrance may not be wheelchair accessible.
 For this reason, many wheelchair users install a home gym.
 If you plan to work out from home, we can help you get started building a home gym, even without traditional exercise equipment.

 If you are ready to order home workout equipment, the five different items listed above are a great place to start setting up a home gym.
-But if you would rather work with things you have around your house, many items can act as weights to complete a full body workout at home.
+But if you would rather work with things you have around your house, many items can act as weights to complete a full-body workout at home.

 - For a great back workout at home, fill a suitcase with books.
 Most suitcases have one or more handles to make lifting easier from the front or side.
-Increase the amount of books to make for a more challenging back workout.
+Increase the number of books to make for a more challenging back workout.

 - Look through your sock drawer or ask a partner for an old pair of tights or pantyhose.
-These items can make an impromptu resistance band and can be used to strengthen legs, arms and chest when working out from your home.
+These items can make an impromptu resistance band and can be used to strengthen legs, arms, and chest when working out from your home.

-Best Workouts for People with Disabilities
+Best Chair Exercises for People with Disabilities

 1. Chest Squeeze